-His coat comes in 8 recognized colors including brindle, blue fawn, fawn, grey fawn, liver, red fawn, white, and also his most recognizable color being the light biscuit with the black facial mask.
-There are also various other markings that his coat can take, which is outlined in the above breed standard.
+His coat comes in 8 recognized colors, including brindle, blue fawn, fawn, grey fawn, liver, red fawn, and white, and also his most recognizable color is the light biscuit with the black facial mask.
+There are also various other markings that his coat can take, which are outlined in the above breed standard.

 This land needs to be enclosed and reinforced, as he will attempt to escape should he feel that there is a threat to his family beyond the fencing.
 A 6-foot fence should be used, with a further 2-foot underground barrier which will prevent him from digging out.
 While he does not necessarily dig to escape, he does dig to entertain himself throughout the day or to keep cool, so it’s always good to be on the safe side.
 Of course, he should be given access to shelter outside to protect him from the extreme elements.